 Again, choosing to act as your own registered agent poses several risks.
-IF this is your first LLC, then I recommend choosing a professional registered agent service to ensure you get everything right.
+If this is your first LLC, I recommend hiring a professional registered agent service to ensure you get everything right.

 The final step to forming your Idaho LLC is to sign and file your LLC Certificate of Organization with the Idaho Secretary of State, along with a filing fee of $100 for online filings, or $120 if filing by mail.